tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 ### 📌Analysis 2: Market Structure — Core vs Emerging Markets

 #### Observation
-APAC and EU contribute the majority of total revenue.
-Canada and Africa operate at a smaller scale but show higher growth rates.
+APAC and EU together account for the majority of total revenue,  while Canada contributes less than 5% despite higher growth rates.

 #### Interpretation
 Markets are at different stages: